25sp-351/05-memofib-nubekanobe/TESTS.md

 ### Actual Output:
 ./fib
 10
-10th fibonacci number is 55
+Fibonacci number #10 is 55
 20
-20th fibonacci number is 6765
+Fibonacci number #20 is 6765
 30
-30th fibonacci number is 832040
+Fibonacci number #30 is 832040

 # Test Case 4: Program Is Storing and Reusing Memoized Values